EvanDiamantidis/TryHackMe/Active Directory Basics/README.md

 <br />

 # 9. Conclusion

+9.1: I understand the basics of Active Directory
 ```
-I understand the basics of Active Directory
+No answer needed
 ```